Considerations When Using Neti Pots

 Dangers of Using Tap Water in a Neti Pot

 Louisiana’s Department of Health and Hospitals recently issued a warning to residents: Don’t use tap water to rinse your nasal passages.
 “Tap water is safe for drinking, but not for irrigating your nose,” Raoult Ratard, from Louisiana’s state epidemiologist said in a statement.

 A 51 year old woman in Louisiana died after being infected with Naegleria fowleri, a parasite which enters the body through the nose; after entering the body can cause meningitis.
-The amoeba was likely in the tap water the woman used to rinse her nasal passages.
+The amoeba was likely in the tap water the woman used a Neti Pot to rinse her nasal passages.